 In terms of the second indicator, access to teaching and learning and/or communication support, 100% of WANWATCE has sufficient access (Table 4).
 The National University of Science and Technology in Zimbabwe is the only institution with insufficient support, while in CEANWATCE, the Ethiopian Institute of Water Resources in Ethiopia is the only partner with sufficient support.

-Where partners have indicated they have sufficient support, elaboration about the type of support was required and is illustrated in Figure 11.
+Where partners have indicated they have sufficient support, elaboration about the type of support was requested and is illustrated in Figure 11.